-Removing Excess Support Material by Hand

-While wearing protective gloves, break away excess support material on the outside of the model.
+Removing Excess Support Material by Hand While wearing protective gloves, break away excess support material on the outside of the model.
 For delicate models, use a toothpick, pin or small brush after dipping the model in water.

 Removing Support Material with Water Pressure For most models, the most efficient way to remove support material is by using a high-pressure water jet.
-One suitable system is the Objet WaterJet cleaning unit.
+One suitable system is the Balco WaterJet cleaning unit.
+This device is marketed by Stratasys.

-Figure 7-1: Objet WaterJet Cleaning Unit
+Figure 7-1: Balco WaterJet Cleaning Unit